The Center for Accessibility and Disability Resources at Saint Louis University supports SLU students along their pathway to success and achievement.

 Prices for equipment loans may vary.
 Details will be discussed during your intake appointment.
 Additional questions can be directed to the Center for Accessibility and Disability Resources.

-Listed below are the accommodation forms for students to complete when utilizing accommodations.
-These forms are only required if a specific accommodation has been approved and implemented by a CADR staff member.
+Listed below are academic accommodation agreement forms for students to complete when utilizing their accommodations.
+These forms are only required if a CADR staff member approves and implements a specific accommodation.
+These forms will be completed and submitted entirely online via DocuSign, unless there is a request made for a paper version.